 It is an upcoming trend that SMEs do not merely rely on interviews to decide the eligibility of a candidate for the position.
 Thus, you may go beyond the interview to ask the prospective employee to shadow current employees to get a feel of the company’s culture, or create a hypothetical product or solution to a typical business challenge.
 So be creative!

-Looking to hire local as well as foreign talent for your company?
+Looking to hire foreign talent for your startup in Singapore?